beroset/autoproject/README.md

 The executable (if successfully created) will be created in `build/src` and will be named `sieve` (or whatever more meaningful name you have given the original `.md` file).
 Examples of questions for which this works are http://codereview.stackexchange.com/questions/123489/recursive-breadth-first-search-for-knights-tour and http://codereview.stackexchange.com/questions/78362/hangman-on-the-command-line.

-Note that this will **not work** if there are special things needed by the code in question.
-For instance, this code itself will **not** build unless this line is added to the `src/CMakeLists.txt` file (assuming `g++`):
+Note that this may not work if there are special things needed by the code in question that are unknown to the software.
+For instance, this code itself will build because there is a built-in rules that looks for the `#include <experimental/filesystem>` and, if found, adds the following line to the resulting CMake file:

     target_link_libraries(${EXECUTABLE_NAME} stdc++fs)

-The reason is that it uses the C++17 `filesystem` feature which is still in the `experimental` namespace and so must, for now [must be linked with `libstdc++fs`](https://gcc.gnu.org/onlinedocs/libstdc++/manual/using.html#manual.intro.using.flags).
+Other software packages (e.g. Boost) do not currently have built-in rules.

 Note also, that `CMake` will automatically use the environment variables `CFLAGS` and `CXXFLAGS`.
 My setup, which works well for many programs including this one includes `CXXFLAGS="-Wall -Wextra -pedantic -std=c++14"`.
 The important part here is that this particular program should be compiled with C++14 compatibility.
 I have not yet tried this code on platforms other than Linux.

 ## How to build